 Margin simply means that you’re buying or selling shares in a stock that you don’t own.
 That’s why many speculators are drawn to short selling.

 Options trading gives you the right to exercise a trade on or before the contract’s expiration.
-For example, if you have a put option on 100 shares of stock valued at $50, and the price drops to $40, you can exercise your put option and make money.
+For example, let’s say you have a put option on 100 shares of stock with a strike price of $50.
+If the price drops to $40, you can exercise your put option and make money.

-However, it’s called options trading because you have a choice.
+It’s called options trading because you have a choice.
 If the stock price movement doesn’t go your way, you can opt to not complete the contract.
-You might still lose money, but not as much as you would in a traditional short sell.
+You’ll still lose the premium, but you’d be safe from the worst consequences of short selling.

 1. Enable Your Account for Margin Trading

-Just simply opening an account with TD doesn’t mean you’re able to short sell.
+Simply opening an account with TD Ameritrade doesn’t mean you’ll be able to short sell.
 You have to go into your account options to enable this feature.

-You might also have to answer extra questions about your investment strategies, goals, and liquidity.
-It all depends on your type of account and your trading history with TD .
+You might also have to answer extra questions about your investment strategy, goals, and liquidity.
+It will depend on your account type and your trading history with TD Ameritrade.

 2. Enter Your Order to Sell Short

-Once you’ve enabled your account for margin, you can enter an order to short sell a stock.
-It works the same as it would on any other platform.
+Once you’ve enabled your account for margin, a short sale is executed by placing a sell order on a stock you don’t own.
+It works the same as it does on other platforms.
 You have to specify that you’re planning to short this particular stock.

 3. Account Minimum

-You must have a minimum of $2,000 dollars available to trade with or short within a TD margin account.
-This requirement protects the broker in case your short sale goes in the wrong direction and you have to cover your losses.
+You must have a minimum of $2,000 dollars in capital in your TD Ameritrade margin account.
+This requirement protects the broker in the event that your short sale goes in the wrong direction and you have to cover your losses.

-4. Stocks That Can’t Be Traded By TDA
+4. Stocks That Can’t Be Traded by TD Ameritrade

-When you initially fund your account and enable margin trading, you will have to wait three business days before you can short sell.
-During that time, TDA might ask you for more information.
-They’re reviewing your account to make sure it qualifies for shorting a stock.
+When you initially fund your account and enable margin trading, you will have to wait up to three business days before you can short sell.
+During that time, TD Ameritrade might ask you for more information.
+They’re reviewing your account to make sure it qualifies for margin.